Peter Bradley (politician): Early life

 Bradley was born in Erdington, Birmingham, on 12 April 1953 to Fred Bradley (1915-2004), born Fritz Brandes, and his wife Trudie Bradley.
-His father arrived in England in 1939 as a Jewish refugee from Nazi Germany, whose story Bradley only came know fully following his father's death in 2004.
+His father arrived in England in 1939 as a Jewish refugee from Nazi Germany, whose story Bradley only came to know fully following his father's death in 2004.
 His paternal grandparents Salamon and Bertha Brandes, who formerly ran a drapery business in Bamberg, Bavaria, were deported in 1941 to German-occupied Latvia, where his grandmother was executed in a massacre in Riga and his grandfather was last heard of alive doing forced labour in a peat bog.

 Bradley was educated at Abingdon School – where he was a classmate of Francis Maude – and the University of Sussex, followed by Occidental College, Los Angeles.
 Before entering Parliament, he was managing director of Millbank Consultants Ltd (1993–97) and previously a director of Good Relations Ltd (1986–93) prior to which he was the research director at the Centre for Contemporary Studies (1979–86).

 Political career

 Labour councillor

-As a member of Westminster Council and deputy Leader of the Labour Group, he was a leader of the campaign to expose the 'Homes for Votes' scandal which led eventually to the surcharging of the former Conservative Council Leader Dame Shirley Porter and colleagues.
+As a member of Westminster Council and deputy Leader of the Labour Group, he was a leader of the campaign to expose the 'Homes for Votes' scandal which led eventually to the surcharging of the former Conservative Council Leader Dame Shirley Porter and colleagues in 1996.